Install and Uninstall

 - The Citrix Gateway store URL configured using this method does not support PNA Services Sites that are using Citrix Gateway.

 - If you configure more than one store, place the Citrix Gateway store URL first in the list.
-Only two Citrix Gateway store URL configurations are allowed.
+Only one Citrix Gateway store URL configurations are allowed.

 To install all components silently and specify two application stores: